codebyanandu/Weather_App/README.md

 # Weather App

 A clean and simple Flutter Weather App that fetches real‑time weather data using public APIs.
-Built with state management, featuring city search, forecast details and current weather updates.
+Built with state management, featuring city search, forecast details and current weather updates.It also provides offline support

 ## Features
 - 🌍 Real-time weather data using public API